 If an end user texts STOP, CANCEL, END, QUIT, STOPALL, or UNSUBSCRIBE to the short code number, they receive this reply: You won’t receive additional SMS messages from your financial institution regarding your 2FA security code.
 To re-enroll at any point, text START.
 Msg and data rates may apply.
 1msg/access.

 If a user texts START or UNSTOP to the short code number, they receive this reply: You have been re-enrolled to receive SMS messages fro your financial institution regarding your 2FA security code.
 Msg and data rates may apply.
 1msg/access.
 Reply HELP for help and STOP to stop receiving these messages.

 If a user texts HELP or INFO to the short code number, they receive this reply: 2FA Security Code Messages: Please contact your financial institution for help signing in.
 Msg and data rates may apply.
 1msg/access.
 Reply HELP for help and STOP to stop receiving these messages.

 The short code only receives messages strictly related to Banno 2FA codes; no other communications, alerts, or messages will be sent via the short code.

 - 2-step verification

-If an end user wants to change their 2FA settings, the security menu allows users to edit their existing 2FA methods or add a new one.
+If an end user wants to change their 2FA settings in Banno Apps, the security menu allows users to edit their existing 2FA methods or add a new one.
 End users can also set a primary 2FA method that will be automatically highlighted whenever they receive a 2FA authentication prompt.

 Banno keeps tabs on the devices and browsers that are logging into user accounts by using device IDs1 and browser fingerprinting2.
 Whenever an end user attempts to login on a device that the API doesn’t recognize, they will be asked to prove their identity using 2FA.
 It’s just another security measure taken to protect the end user in the even that their credentials are compromised.